 Running a range and shooting with the Gunfighter Flannel is completely comfortable.

 I’ll often order a size up for my hoodies and jackets because I often feel they restrain me.
 The shoulder rarely grants me the flexibility to comfortably mount a long gun or to extend with a handgun.
 This isn’t an issue here.
 I can stretch out, get comfy, and let the lead fly from my Benelli M4.

 I feel as free as a bird when wearing the Gunfighter Flannel.

 Working reloads, drawing your pistol, and other tasks are all as easy as wearing a t-shirt with the Gunfighter Flannel.
 Working around barriers and in uncomfortable positions is also easy and comfortable with the Gunfighter Flannel.
 It doesn’t help you—it just never holds you back.

 Going Pew with the Gunfighter Flannel

-The Gunfighter Flannel is optimized to be worn with a plate carrier.
+The Gunfighter Flannel is optimized to be worn with a plate carrier and shooting gloves.
 You get two chest pockets with side zips that are accessible with a plate carrier on.
 The rugged design also keeps the plate carrier from rubbing through your Gunfighter Flannel.